Why should you consider changing your shift schedule?

 This list goes on and on.
 Nearly every company has its own unique reason for wanting, at the very least, to look at alternative ways of scheduling their employees.

 Every company that competes on the open market must be constantly striving to improve.
 However, be careful.
-Your workforce is likely to be very wary of any attempt to upgrade their schedule.
+Your workforce is likely to be very wary of any attempt to upgrade its schedule.
 Interestingly, this is even true if they hate their current schedule.